spaceynyc/trinasfoodtruck.github.io/README.md

 ### Menu Items

-Edit the `menuItems` array in `js/database.js` to update the menu items, prices, and descriptions.
+Edit `menu.json` to update the menu items, prices, and descriptions.

 ### Special Item